elvanja/dealesque/readme.md

 # What does Dealesque get out of it?

-Dealesque is Amazon referral, so we get a small commision out of the items you actually end up buying
+Dealesque is Amazon affiliate, so we get a small commision out of the items you actually end up buying No expense on your side, whatsoever